Master the Matrix: 4 Tips to Help You Lead Matrix Teams Successfully

 Being an empowered adult means you choose how to think and act when interacting with others.
 You choose not to react to triggers or take things personally.
 And, you recognize when others are operating in an unempowered state and help draw them out of it.

 Leading as an empowered adult requires that you manage your sphere of control, recognizing that the ONLY thing you can control is your attitude, actions and reactions.

 To become a better matrix leader, STOP and make a CHOICE when someone or something triggers you.
 Choose to lead as an empowered adult and you will have the power to lead more creative and inspired teams.

 Fulfilling multiple roles in a matrix organization results in multiple relationships.
 In the horizontal dimension, relationships are non-authority based and you don't have the authority to tell someone else what to do.
 Therefore, it’s essential that you cultivate partnership relationships.

 Partnership relationships are relationships between equals collaborating to create something new, solve a problem, improve a process, etc. Cooperation—not competition—is the basis of partnership relationships in the horizontal dimension.

 To become a better matrix leader, consider the relationships you have.
-Find common ground by defining goals, outcomes and accountability up front.
-This provides the framework for the win/win outcomes partnerships produce.
+Find common ground by defining goals, outcomes, and accountability up front.
+This provides the framework for the win/win outcomes that partnerships produce.